8 Delightful Health Benefits Of Blueberries For Babies

 Blueberries are rich in polyphenols and fiber that are clinically proven to boost cardiovascular health (3).
 It thus provides a healthy heart or cardioprotective nutrients for your baby.

-5. Cognitive development:
+5. Supports cognitive development:

 Thanks to the mix of various beneficial nutrients and antioxidants, blueberries help in keeping the nervous system healthy.
 They slow the weakening of mental capacity, support brain health, and help in general cognitive well-being (4).